AbdoJohanen/twilio-bulkexport-csv-tool/README.md

 - Download logs for a custom date range (with optional job naming)
 - Converts `.json.gz` files into semicolon-separated `.csv` files
 - Handles large data exports with retry and progress bar support
+- Logs all actions to console and log files

 ---